-Now, there are an estimated 800 elephants in the sanctuary.
-But tragically, according to a new study published in the journal Science, this specific genetic mutation is lethal to male elephants.
+Now, there are an estimated eight hundred elephants in the sanctuary.
+Tragically, however, according to a new study published in the journal Science, this specific genetic mutation is lethal to male elephants.

 Noticing this trend, researchers at Gorongosa National Park decided to study the natural prevalence of the condition and see what that could tell them about the survival of the species.

 According to a report from The New York Times, this could mean that the mutation could even kill the males who inherit it by a genetic quirk.
-Park researchers say that there were 18.5 of tuskless females before the war — and 33 percent of the 91 female elephants after the war were naturally tuskless.
-Now, half of the female elephants living in the Park are tuskless, leading them to believe that the unusual trait has been passed down through females.
+Park researchers say that there were 18.5 percent of tuskless females before the war, and 33 percent of the 91 female elephants after the war were naturally tuskless.
+Now, half of the female elephants living in the park are tuskless, leading them to believe that the unusual trait has been passed down through females.

-When female elephants have one copy of the tuskless mutation, half of her daughters will have tusks, and the others will not.
-However, if a male elephant has the mutation, half of their male offspring will have tusks — and the other half will die, according to the Times.
+When female elephants have one copy of the tuskless mutation, half of their daughters will have tusks, and the others will not.
+However, if a male elephant has the mutation, half of their male offspring will have tusks, and the other half will die, according to The Times.

 “When mothers pass it on, we think the sons likely die early in development, a miscarriage,” Brian Arnold, a Princeton evolutionary biologist and co-author of the study, told the Associated Press.